 Using an application like PlanGrid, for example, lets you collect, manage and collaborate in real-time on drawings, submittals, markups, photos, issues and more, boosting your productivity in the process.
 Other software options can help you with bid management, billing and invoicing, documentation, incident reporting, time sheets, scheduling and more.

-Additionally, employing effective managers increases productivity.
-If they’re firm and sensible in their leadership, your crew will follow them and accomplish your goals.
+Additionally, employing effective managers increases efficiency.
+If your managers are good leaders, your crew will follow them and accomplish your goals.

 - Plan ahead